Written by: Liz Paton, MSc

-The Lungs and Respiratory System
+The Lungs & Respiratory System Overview

 The lungs and respiratory system provide us with the ability to breathe in and out!
-This system allows us to take oxygen in which is important to keep our body alive and breathe out carbon dioxide which is a waste product.
+This system allows us to take oxygen which is important to keep our body alive and breathe out carbon dioxide which is a waste product.
 This exchange of oxygen and carbon dioxide is known as respiration.

 The Lungs Respiratory System Anatomy